-Potential Risk Likelihood Notes Action Insufficient staff resource available.
-High Being a small local authority, the Planning Policy team has required involvement in many projects not necessarily associated to planning policy.
-The Planning Policy team is involved in an ever broadening work programme.
+Risk Risk Explained Insufficient staff resource available.
+Being a small local authority, the Planning Policy team has required involvement in many projects not necessarily associated to planning policy.
+The Planning Policy team is involved in an ever-broadening work programme.
 In addition, should experienced staff leave the authority, recruiting equivalent experience and knowledge could be extremely challenging.
-Continue to work as efficiently as possible.
-Be able to concentrate on the production of the Local Plan.
-The completion of the work programme outlined in this LDS is the priority for the Planning Policy team.
-Duty to Cooperate delays High The Duty to Cooperate requires local authorities to work together spatially and produce joint pieces of evidence base work.
+New Planning Framework The new Government could introduce a new planning framework that would supersede the current plan making system.
+Duty to Cooperate delays.
+The Duty to Cooperate requires local authorities to work together spatially and produce joint pieces of evidence base work.
 Delays can occur from the different governance processes.
-The Council will continue to work closely with local authorities and will timetable work and projects accordingly, taking account of potential delays.
-Loss of financial resource due to government funding cuts.
-Medium to High Government funding cuts have already required the Council to review its staffing structure and use of external expertise.
+Loss of financial resource due to Government funding cuts have already required the government funding cuts.
+Council to review its staffing structure and use of external expertise.
 Further structure reviews and use of external expertise could be required.
-Continue to work as efficiently as possible.
-Always seek cost savings where possible as well as 'value for money' opportunities.
-Missing project milestones and deadlines set out in this Local Development Scheme.
-Medium to High The Planning Policy team is undertaking an ever increasing and diverse workload and is seeking to achieve an ambitious Local Plan production timetable.
-Continue to work as efficiently as possible.
-Use external resources where relevant and appropriate to do so.
-Lack of public interest in the planning process.
-Medium The general public may not want to get involved in the planning process.
-The Borough Council's Statement of Community Involvement (SCI) sets out how the Council will consult with the public.
-The SCI sets out how the Council goes 'above and beyond' when consulting the public to ensure that as many people as possible can get involved.
-Planning Inspectorate taking time to assess the Plan Medium The timetabling and requirements of the Planning Inspectorate are beyond the Council's control and the Council can only be reactive once the plan is submitted for examination.
-Continue to work as efficiently as possible.
-Use external resources where relevant and appropriate to do so.
-Pandemic slowing the production process Low to Medium The recent Covid-19 Pandemic could not have been foreseen and has had an impact on plan preparation processes.
-Local Planning Authorities are instructed by Government to continue with plan making and
+Missing project milestones and The Planning Policy team is undertaking an ever deadlines set out in this LDS. increasing and diverse workload and is seeking to achieve an ambitious Local Plan production timetable.
+Lack of public interest in the planning The general public may not want to get involved in the process. planning process.
+Planning Inspectorate taking time to The timetabling and requirements of the Planning assess the Plan.
+Inspectorate are beyond the Council's control and the Council can only be reactive once the plan is submitted for examination.